20 Hockey Scholarships and Grants Most Families Don't Know About

 11. NHL/NHLPA First Shift

-An all-inclusive learn-to-play program for beginners in Canada — one of the best deals in youth hockey.
+An all-inclusive learn-to-play program for beginners in Canada.

-- Cost: $299 total, which includes a full set of head-to-toe Bauer equipment (retail value well over $500) plus a 6-week on-ice program with a 1:4 instructor-to-skater ratio
+- Cost: $299 total.
+Includes a full set of head-to-toe Bauer equipment (retail value over $500) plus a 6-week on-ice program with a 1:4 instructor-to-skater ratio.

 - Eligibility: Children ages 6-10 who have never been enrolled in minor hockey.
 Canada only.

-- Deadline: Registration typically opens in June and locations fill quickly
+- Deadline: Registration typically opens in June.
+Locations fill quickly.

 - Register: firstshift.ca